Allar/allar.github.io/_posts/2014-09-25-Setup-Perforce-Digital.md

 A common question with [Unreal Engine 4 (UE4)](http://www.unrealengine.com) is "how do you set up version control?"
 I think this is a very important question and if you have never used version control for your projects you are crippling yourself from the start.
 I won't go into details about [why you should use version control](http://gameindustry.about.com/od/game-development/a/The-Importance-Of-Version-Control-Management-In-Game-Development.htm) or [how to use version control](http://betterexplained.com/articles/a-visual-guide-to-version-control/).
 I will be just covering how to get a basic setup going.

 This is the first part of a two part post.
 This part will complete the setting up of the Perforce server but won't put your files on said server.
+[For part 2](/2014/09/27/Setup-Perforce-Digital-Part2), dealing with uploading files to the Perforce and setting workspace flags, [click here](/2014/09/27/Setup-Perforce-Digital-Part2).

 # Video Version